ARMmbed/mbed-os-5-docs/docs/porting/connectivity/CellularInterface.md

 ```

-If your board has an onboard modem, you need to implement `NetworkInterface::get_target_default_instance` that instantiates the default cellular device driver for your modem with the default pin configurations and power up/down functionality.
-Typically onboard drivers are named as `ONBOARD_xxx.cpp` in your Mbed OS target folder, where `xxx` stands for a cellular device modem driver.
-You may need to create a new cellular device driver class for your modem in the `features/cellular/framework/targets/` folder, if not already existing.
+If the board has an onboard modem, you need to implement `NetworkInterface::get_target_default_instance`, which instantiates the default cellular device driver for your modem with the default pin configurations and power up/down functionality.
+Typically, onboard drivers are named `ONBOARD_xxx.cpp` in the Mbed OS target folder, where `xxx` stands for a cellular device modem driver.
+You may need to create a new cellular device driver class for your modem in the `features/cellular/framework/targets/` folder.

 ### Adding a new cellular device driver

-A generic cellular driver `features/cellular/framework/targets/GENERIC/GENERIC_AT3GPP/GENERIC_AT3GPP.cpp` class inheriting [AT_CellularDevice](https://os.mbed.com/docs/development/mbed-os-api-doxy/_a_t___cellular_device_8h_source.html) has been written to serve as a default driver for porting.
+A generic cellular driver `features/cellular/framework/targets/GENERIC/GENERIC_AT3GPP/GENERIC_AT3GPP.cpp` class inheriting [AT_CellularDevice](https://os.mbed.com/docs/development/mbed-os-api-doxy/_a_t___cellular_device_8h_source.html) is the default driver for porting.
 It uses only the standard AT commands from 3GPP TS 27.007 to communicate with a modem.
-You need to copy the generic class and modify its `cellular_properties array` to define which features are supported by your modem.
-You may also need to override any non-standard AT commands in AT_xxx classes implementing cellular APIs.
-Please check other drivers to see how they are done, in order to find out what methods are typically overridden.
+You need to copy the generic class and modify its `cellular_properties array` to define which features your modem supports.
+You may also need to override any nonstandard AT commands in AT_xxx classes implementing cellular APIs.
+Please view other drivers as examples to determine which methods to override.

-In addition to the driver class you need to copy and modify `features/cellular/framework/targets/GENERIC/GENERIC_AT3GPP/mbed_lib.json` that defines correct pins and other setup for your modem.
+In addition to the driver class, you need to copy and modify `features/cellular/framework/targets/GENERIC/GENERIC_AT3GPP/mbed_lib.json`, which defines correct pins and other setup for your modem.

 ### Socket adaptation